m3g/ComplexMixtures.jl/docs/src/references.md

 If this package was useful to you, please cite the following papers:

-* L. Martínez, **ComplexMixtures.jl: ComplexMixtures.jl: Understanding the solvation
+* L. Martínez, **ComplexMixtures.jl: Understanding the solvation
   of molecules of complex structure** To be published, 2021.

 * L. Martínez, S. Shimizu, **Molecular interpretation of preferential